nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

     return ts;
 }
 ```

-(note this implementation of np_timestamp does not use the user supplied data for anything since there's no need for it specific implmentation.)
+Note this implementation of np_timestamp does not use the user supplied data for anything.

 Calling the function above would setup a np_timestamp like this: